twonth/winning-at-windows/README.md

 * [No!!
 Meiryo UI](https://github.com/Tatsu-syo/noMeiryoUI):  Change Windows system fonts.
 Allows more fine-grained control than (say) WinAeroTweaker.

 * [Sound Manager](https://github.com/ORelio/Sound-Manager): "Sound schemes" are back, for those old enough to remember and shameless enough to admit it.
 The only way I know to set a custom startup chime on Windows 11.
 (Even modifying imageres.dll.mun didn't work for me.)

+* Sure, you don't need a screen saver these days, but don't you want one?
+[Screensavers Planet](https://www.screensaversplanet.com/) has a ton, including retro classics like [Flying Toasters](https://www.screensaversplanet.com/screensavers/after-dark-flying-toasters-1153/) and [Johnny Castaway](https://www.screensaversplanet.com/screensavers/johnny-castaway-237/).

 * Firefox extensions:
   * [Edge-style vertical tabs](https://github.com/ranmaru22/firefox-vertical-tabs) for Firefox